The Endless Forest: The Playground

 The Playground was released in Phase 3, and was given its name by the players on the community forum.
 The Playground consists of three large boulders and many other rocks.
 Deer have the ability to walk, climb and jump over the rocks.
-If a deer sits quietly enough, little birds will perch on the deers antlers, but they will fly away upon player induced movement of the deer.
+If a deer sits quietly enough, little birds will perch on the deer's antlers, but they will fly away upon player induced movement of the deer.

 Sometimes candles appear on all three boulders, allowing the deer to place candles on their antlers.

 The Deermuda Triangle

 There is a set of three suitcase-shaped rocks arranged in a triangle formation nicknamed "The Deermuda Triangle".
-The area's name was generated completely by two players, Griffinsong and Tae, and is not considered an official area of the forest.
+The area was named by the community, and is not considered an official area of the forest.
 Some players claim that mysterious things happen in this area, while others have spent time there and come out without any harm done.

 The Deermuda has become widely accepted by players.
 Game creator Michaël Samyn commented, "We think that's great.
 It is exactly how we see storytelling in games: we plant some seeds but the players grow the flowers."